Muvon/yoda/README.md

 If you need custom env.sh file for environment you can just create it with name as env.dev.sh that will extend default env.sh file with new variables defined there.

+Take a noticy that environment support namespaces for example production.server1 and production.server2.
+One server cannot hold 2 namespaces so to use custom env.sh in this case just use env.production.sh without namespace of each server.

 ### Path: Buildfile
 Its simple file that have following structure: